 The Best Video Editing Software For YouTubers

-One often over looked aspect of creating YouTube videos and vlogs is the video editor.
-To create great videos you’re going to need reliable, feature rich software that allows you to create and design videos.
+I love making video content.
+For whatever reason, it’s a format I excel at.
+To create great videos however, you’re going to need reliable, feature rich software that allows you to create and design videos.

 What to look for in a video editor?